-The Council received £1.05m of HRA receipts.
-These will be used to support the new build programme within the Housing Investment Programme and investment in the housing stock.
+The Council utilised £1.34m of capital receipts and received £2.67m of capital receipts in the year.
+The majority of these will be used to support the new build programme within the Housing Investment Programme and investment in the housing stock.